 - Loose food remnants, fat and meat juices may catch fire when the cleaning function is in progress.
 Before you start the cleaning function, always remove the worst of the food residues and remnants from the cooking compartment.Do not use the cleaning function for cleaning accessories. - The appliance will become very hot on the outside during the cleaning function.
 Never hang combustible objects, e.g. tea towels, on the door handle.
 Do not place anything against the front of the appliance.
-Keep children away from the appliance.
+Keep children away from the appliance. - If the door seal is damaged, a large amount of heat will be generated around the door.
+Do not scrub or remove the seal.
+Never operate the appliance if the seal is damaged or missing.

-★ Warning - Risk of serious harm to health!
+Marning - Risk of serious harm to health!

 The appliance becomes very hot when the cleaning function is in progress.
 The non-stick coating on baking trays and tins is destroyed and noxious gases are released.
 Never clean non-stick baking trays or baking tins using the cleaning function.
 In general, you must not use the cleaning function for cleaning accessories.

-Marning - Risk of harm to health!
+⚠ Warning - Risk of harm to health!